 1. When does the new school year begin and end?
 How long is the school day?

 Our school year begins in early August and ends in early June.
-Classes begin at 8:00 a.m. and end at 3:00 p.m., Monday through Friday, for all students JK~12.
+Classes begin at 8:00 a.m. and end at 3:00 p.m., Monday through Friday, for all students Pre-K~12.

 2. What is the school’s enrollment?
 What are the class sizes?

-The school’s enrollment is 950 students.
+The school’s enrollment is 850 students.
 Pre-K to Senior Kindergarten has one class each.
-These classes have a maximum capacity of 19 students.
-There is one section for grade 1, two sections for grade 2, two sections for grade 3, two sections for grade 4, three sections for grade 5, four sections for grade 6 – 7 and five sections for grade 8.
+These classes have a maximum capacity of 20 students.
+There are two sections for grade 1, two sections for grade 2, two sections for grade 3, two sections for grade 4, three sections for grade 5, three sections for grade 6, four sections for grade 7 and five sections for grade 8.
 The maximum class size in grades 1~8 is 23 students per class.
 High school classes range from 8 to 25 students, depending on the nature of the course.
 Core courses in High School tend to be large and some have two or more sections in order to accommodate all students.
 Elective courses in the later high school years are smaller.

 3. How are teachers hired?

 All of our teachers who hold foreign passports are primarily hired at overseas job fairs.
 They are certified, experienced professionals who are our greatest resource at S.I.S.
 Over 67% of our teachers hold advanced degree and their average teaching experience is 8.5 years.
-The majority of our teachers come from the United States and Canada, but we also have teachers from Australia, England, Pakistan, Philippines, China, Korea, Spain and Serbia, Venezuela, Chile, New Zealand, Bolivia, Taiwan and Malaysia.
+The majority of our teachers come from the United States and Canada, but we also have teachers from Australia, England, Philippines, China, Korea, Spain and Serbia, New Zealand, Bolivia and Taiwan.

 4. Are there any services available for special needs students?